 The tanneries in Fez have been operating since the 12th century, so they know a thing or two about producing quality leather.
 Once the leather is manufactured, it is turned into beautiful bags, belts, boots, hats, jackets, and more.

-You would be missing out on a beautiful experience if you did not take time to see thepottery made in Morocco.
+You would be missing out on a beautiful experience if you did not take the time to check Moroccan pottery.
 There are so many treasures to be found!
 While Fez, Safi, and Meknes are the major pottery destinations within the country, you will also be able to see spectacular pieces in other areas.

 Please keep in mind that most of the pottery that is sold by vendors in Morocco is full of lead, cadmium, and other toxic materials.
 You will not be able to use those pieces for cooking or serving food.
 If you intend to use the pottery pieces that you purchase for food, buy them through a vendor that specializes in household wares, and check to ensure that the pieces are labeled as safe to use with food.